evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ## Using Swift library with Swift Package Manager

-Now we can test if the library is working by creating a simple Swift app that includes it with Swift Package Manager.
+Now we can test if the library is working by creating a simple Swift app that includes the library with Swift Package Manager.

 #### 1) Create app directory.